Exploring Toronto's Sewers and Drains

 |

-Lavender Creek and Grand Trunk Railway Drain 20th c. concrete and corrugated metal drain intersects 19th c. stone railway culvert |
+Lavender Creek Culvert 20th c. concrete and corrugated metal drain |

 |